Whether you’re sparring, hitting the bag or striking some pads, you must make sure that you’ve got your hand wraps on underneath.

 You also have quite a few aesthetic options with these wraps; various colours and designs to suit anyone’s needs.

-Sanabul Elastic Professional Hand-Wraps 180” for Muay Thai and MMA
+Sanabul Elastic Professional 180 inch Handwraps for Boxing Kickboxing Muay Thai MMA (Black, 180")

 These wraps feature a polyester composition which leads to a more comfortable and secure hand-wrap.
 Added comfort and fit compared to other cheaper wraps.